All Episodes

 Let me read the transcript.

-It's a constitution that protects democratic systems.
+It's a Constitution that protects democratic systems.

-Well, there are limits within those limits, there's a vast area for people to decide for themselves.
+Within those limits, there's a vast area for people to decide for themselves.

 And I don't want to forget that big area where their participation is necessary to decide whether and how our democratic system will create rules.